Arthur Ashkin: Education

 Ashkin graduated from Brooklyn's James Madison High School in 1940.
-He then attended Columbia University and was also a technician for Columbia's Radiation Lab tasked with building magnetrons for U.S. military radar systems.
+He then attended Columbia University and was also a technician for MIT's Radiation Laboratory tasked with building magnetrons for U.S. military radar systems.
 He joined the U.S. Army reserves on July 31, 1945.
 He continued working in the Columbia University lab.
 During this period by Ashkin's own account, three Nobel laureates were in attendance.

 Ashkin finished his course work and obtained his BS degree in physics at Columbia University in 1947.
 He then attended Cornell University, where he studied nuclear physics.
 This was during the era of the Manhattan Project, and Ashkin's brother, Julius Ashkin, was successfully part of it.
 This led to Arthur Ashkin's introduction to Hans Bethe, Richard Feynman and others who were at Cornell at the time.

 He received his PhD degree at Cornell University in 1952, and then went to work for Bell Labs at the request and recommendation of Sidney Millman, who was Ashkin's supervisor at Columbia University.